etelpmoc/eip4844/README.md

 # eip4844
-This repository is dedicated to the empirical analysis of the impacts of the EIP 4844 upgrade.
-The code was used in the study titled ["Impact of EIP-4844 on Ethereum: Consensus Security, Ethereum Usage, Rollup Transaction Dynamics, and Blob Gas Fee Markets"](https://arxiv.org/abs/2405.03183).
+This repository contains the code and data used in our study: ["Impact of EIP-4844 on Ethereum: Consensus Security, Ethereum Usage, Rollup Transaction Dynamics, and Blob Gas Fee Markets"](https://arxiv.org/abs/2405.03183).
+It provides analysis scripts for evaluating Ethereum node logs, rollup activity, and fee market behavior before and after the EIP-4844 upgrade.
+Users can reproduce all figures in the paper and explore the dataset via the provided tools.

 ## Prerequisites
 - python 3.12.2

+## Data
 We have collected logs from the prysm node before and after the Ethereum upgrade and stored them in MongoDB.
 We also have gathered data from various sources such as L2Beats and explorers like Etherscan.
 The data is available [here](https://drive.google.com/drive/folders/1xwOJiaISzptNMoAefusgmaUtD4rl1dr_?usp=sharing).

+Contents include:
+- `consensus_logs_pre.json` and `consensus_logs_post.json`: Extracted logs from Prysm validator nodes.
+- `ethereum_usage.csv`: Aggregated Ethereum transaction and fee data.
+- `rollup_delays.csv`: Timestamped rollup and Ethereum batch submission data.
+- `blob_gas_prices.csv`: Blob gas base and priority fee time series.

 ## Directory Structure